 What is the Cloud?

-Whenever hearing the term cloud, it’s easy to think of storage immediately.
+Whenever you hear the term "cloud," it’s easy to immediately think of storage.
 A place to store your files, backups, settings, etc. And while storage is a big part of the cloud, one could argue that cloud computing, especially for IoT devices, is a much bigger deal.

 Cloud computing is the concept of offloading work away from the device in question.
 This makes it possible for relatively inexpensive and small microcontrollers to perform tasks that require a lot of computational power.